(Disclosure: Some of the links below may be affiliate links)

 So, you need to find a balance of good safety.
 If you have too much, you will have a lot of money at the end of your retirement period.
 This may be good if you intend to leave money to your heirs.
 But it also means that you could have retired earlier.

 I will apply a total 10% margin of safety on my FIRE plan.
 But of course, I will not be financially independent for at least 15 years.
-So, I will have time to review my FIRE plan for many years.
+So I will have time to review my FIRE plan for many years.
 Things may change in the meantime.

 I believe that adding some margin of safety to your FIRE plan is important.
 But adding too much will hinder your chances of reaching your FIRE goal.
 Make sure to not go overboard!

 There are other ways you can help your chances of success.
 For instance, you could be prepared to get some extra income one way or another should the stock market dip too much.
-Or you should be able to reduce your expenses somehow in case of a bear market.
+Or you should be able to reduce your expenses somehow in a bear market.
 But these are more reactive measures rather than margin of safety planning.

 What about you?
 How do you add some margin of safety to your FIRE plan?